GuildCrafts/web-development-js/_goals/195-Join_the_Developer_Community.md

 - [ ] Artifact contains list of good Meetups and/or workshops with links and any thoughts/reflections after attending.

+_Note: try to only attend events that take place outside of Guild hours.
+If you absolutely have to miss Guild hours to attend the best event ever, be sure to let the appropriate people know when you'll be gone._

 ### Find and Follow Industry Thought Leaders

 Discover interesting folks to follow on Twitter, Medium, and other social media sites.
 This is a good way to find inspirational folks and maybe even make a new friend or two. :)